Text Size

 What is an NPDB report?

-An NPDB report records either a medical malpractice payment paid on behalf of a health care practitioner or actions taken against a health care practitioner, organization, provider, or supplier.
+An NPDB report records either a medical malpractice payment paid on behalf of a health care practitioner or an adverse action taken against a health care practitioner, organization, provider, or supplier.
 Only certain kinds of actions may be reported to the NPDB.
-These include medical malpractice payments (made on behalf of practitioners) and actions related to clinical privileges, state licensure or certification, federal licensure or certification, professional membership, and exclusions from Medicare/Medicaid or other government health care programs.
+The NPDB collects information and maintains reports on the following:

 Other Questions You May Find Helpful